How Servicon Provided the GMP Solutions Instil Bio Needed

 “We knew Instil Bio needed better vetted, trained, and prepared GMP technicians than the company had previously, and that is Servicon’s specialty,” says Wong.
 “Our success begins with our talent acquisition team understanding how to post for GMP positions and vet potential employees who would thrive working in a cleanroom environment.
 We then provided these employees with thorough GMP/ cleanroom training to ensure they understood the critical fundamentals of GMP requirements.
 We worked closely with the client’s validation expert and conducted ongoing training to ensure we had no errors.
 We also make it a priority to teach employees that this facility is creating cancer-fighting drugs that could change the world, and they have a chance to be part of something great.
 As a result, we established a very committed and happy team.
 We had no turnover for the entire contract period.”

-Part of what differentiates Servicon from other cleanroom cleaning companies is the commitment we make to our clients on backup GMP coverage.
+Part of what differentiates Servicon from other cleanroom or janitorial cleaning companies is the commitment we make to our clients on backup GMP coverage.
 The company trained three Servicon employees from nearby sites with GMP experience on Instil Bio’s SOPs to ensure adequate coverage in the case of an unexpected technician absence.

 Aware of Instil Bio’s frustration with the lack of communication it had with its previous provider, Servicon implemented a Client Business Review process to identify critical elements to track, communicate, and look for ways to enhance each month.
 This developed a deep partnership based on clarity, trust, and great communication.